-Ease your stress and get your dispute sorted – contact tax law expert, Bret Gower today to set up an appointment.
+Ease your stress and get your dispute sorted – contact Dispute Resolution expert, Nathan Tetzlaff today to set up an appointment.

 A dispute will generally arise when the Commissioner of Inland Revenue issues a proposed adjustment to your prior tax position (for example adjusting the amount of tax payable or deductions available for a particular period).
 It is also possible that you as the taxpayer could issue a notice of adjustment but this article will focus on a dispute arising from a Notice of Proposed Adjustment (NOPA) issued by the Inland Revenue.

 Assuming you dispute the proposed adjustment you must reject the proposed adjustment by responding with a Notice of Response (NOR).
 Following your rejection you will be given the opportunity to attend a conference facilitated by a senior Inland Revenue officer who is not involved in your dispute.

 The conference is an opportunity to resolve any differences in the understanding of facts and legal arguments involved in your dispute.
 The facilitator is not a decision-maker in the process they will simply assist each side to reach a resolution.
 Smith and Partners are able to advise you in producing your Notice of Response (NOR) and will support you in attending the conference if you require us to.